nasa/cumulus-docs/docs/input_output.md

 Cumulus Message Adapter implements an AWS Lambda handler that adapts incoming messages in the Cumulus protocol to a format more easily consumable by Cumulus tasks, invokes the tasks, and then adapts their response back to the Cumulus message protocol to be sent to the next task.

+A task Lambda function can be configured to use Cumulus Message Adapter to help construct the input/output messages and resolve task configurations.
+In the Lambda function configuration file, a task Lambda function can be configured to use Cumulus Message Adapter, for example,

+    DiscoverPdrs:
+      handler: index.handler
+      useMessageAdapter: true

-The task Lambda function should take two inputs `input` and `config` in the event message:
+A task Lambda function using the Message Adapter shall take a event message which contains two fields, `"input"` and `"config"`.
-#### 1. `input`: The incoming payload or a portion of it as specified in the task configuration.
+> `input`: By default, the incoming payload is the payload from previous task, or it can be a portion of the payload as specified in the task configuration.

-#### 2. `config`: Task-specific configuration object with URL templates resolved.
+> `config`: Task-specific configuration object with URL templates resolved.

-#### 3. The task's return value is interpreted as the next payload as specified in the task configuration.
+> `Task output`: By default, the task's return value is the next payload, or a portion of it is interpreted as the next payload as specified in the task configuration.

-Cumulus Message Adapter has the following capabilities:
+**Cumulus Message Adapter has the following capabilities:**

 ### 1. Retrieve a Cumulus message from S3 Bucket, or store a cumulus message to a S3 Bucket.